Creamy coconut & apple porridge (vegan)

 Strawberries or raspberries (fresh, frozen or freeze dried)

-Add the rolled oats, coconut cream, apple juice, coconut milk, grated apple, pears and juice, raisins, bran flakes, LSA, chia seeds and vanilla to a saucepan and stir to combine.
+Add the rolled oats, coconut cream, apple juice, coconut milk, grated apple, pears and juice, bran flakes, LSA, chia seeds and vanilla to a saucepan and stir to combine.

 Place the saucepan over a medium-low heat.
 Cook gently, stirring frequently with a wooden spoon, for about 8 minutes until the porridge is lovely and thick and creamy.
 If you feel like you need to add a bit more coconut milk or cream, go ahead.
 Serve in bowls with a drizzle of maple syrup or honey, extra fruit and a splosh of coconut milk or cream, or regular milk.

 - Add a few raisins if you like.